dmbarbour/wikilon/docs/AwelonLang.md

 ## Accelerators

-Accelerators are built-in functions with reference implementations, controlled by annotation.
+Accelerators are built-in functions with reference implementations, accessed by annotation.
 Use of accelerators enables Awelon compilers or interpreters to extend the set of "performance primitives" available to Awelon programmers.
-With accelerators, we aren't restricted to just first-class function values and inefficient computation by Awelon's simple set of semantic primitives.

 For example, most Awelon systems will accelerate natural numbers.
-We might use `(nat32)` to indicate that a value should use an optimized representation for small natural numbers under the hood.
-A function to add two natural numbers could be annotated with `[reference impl] (accel-nat32-add)`, enabling an interpreter to symbolically substitute the reference implemementation by the built-in implementation.
-Separately, we can validate the reference implementation as part of a static system analysis.
+We might use `(nat)` to indicate that a value should use an optimized representation for natural numbers under the hood.
+A function to add two natural numbers might be annotated as `[reference impl] (accel-nat-add)`, enabling our interpreter to symbolically substitute the built-in function.
+Validation of the given reference implementation doesn't need to be performed by the interpreter, but should be performed by a linter or other static analysis tool.

-Because acceleration is explicit via annotation, we can warn when an accelerator is not recognized or will soon be deprecated.
-Thus, performance with accelerators is predictable, stable, and will not rot silently.
-Modulo some minor hassles surrounding portability, programmers can confidently treat accelerators as language primitive.
+Because acceleration is explicitly accessed by annotation, our runtime can easily inform programmers if an accelerator is not recognized or has been scheduled for future deprecation.
+Thus, performance with accelerators can be predictable, stable, and will not silently degrade.

-*Aside:* Besides simple arithmetic, accelerators might support linear algebra or interpret a safe subset of OpenCL or Vulkan for GPGPU computation.
-Similarly, accelerated evaluation of Kahn process network models (which are observably deterministic) could support parallel distributed computation.
-There are some interesting directions we can take the idea of accelerators, although every choice should be weighed carefully against simplicity and stability of implementation.
+The cost of accelerators is that they complicate our runtimes and interfere with portability.
+Thus, acceleration should be used sparingly, targeting a few widely useful types and functions.
+We can also accelerate evaluation of a few carefully selected DSLs.
+For example, accelerate linear algebra or a safe subset of OpenCL to effectively leverage SIMD instructions or GPGPU hardware.
+But performance of most code should be left to a compiler.

 ## Dictionary